kingksjo/kingksjo/README.md

 Pronouns: He/Him

-Fun Fact: I love Travel a Pop Culture
+Fun Fact: I love Travel and Pop Culture

 <!--
 **kingksjo/kingksjo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.